jk-jeon/jk-jeon.github.io/_posts/2024-04-23-how-to-quickly-factor-out-a-constant-factor.md

 # Lemire's algorithm

 In a [paper published in 2019](https://doi.org/10.1002/spe.2689), Lemire et al proposed an alternative way of checking divisibility which has some advantages over Granlund-Montgomery algorithm.
-The theorem behind this algorithm was not optimal when first presented, and later they showed the optimal result in [another paper](https://doi.org/10.1016/j.heliyon.2021.e07442).
+The theorem behind this algorithm was not optimal when first presented, but later they showed the optimal result in [another paper](https://doi.org/10.1016/j.heliyon.2021.e07442).
 Here, I present a more general result which contains the result by Lemire et al as a special case.
 This is one of the theorems I proved in my [paper on Dragonbox](https://github.com/jk-jeon/dragonbox/tree/master/other_files/Dragonbox.pdf) (Theorem 4.6), which I copied below:

 ><b id="integer-check">Theorem 1</b>
 >Let $x,\xi$ be real numbers and $n_{\max}$ be a positive integer